-Fault exclusion for the loosening of the mechanical connection Inrespective of the interface, many safety designs require the safe mechanical connection of the encoder.
+Fault exclusion for the loosening of the mechanical connection

+Irrespective of the interface, many safety designs require the safe mechanical connection of the encoder.
 The standard for electric motors, EN 61800-5-2, requires that the loosening of the mechanical connection between the encoder and the motor be considered as a fault.
-Because the controller may not be able to detert the controller may not be able to detect these errors, fault exclusion is required in many cases
+Because the controller may not be able to detect these errors, fault exclusion is required in